Black oxide: Mid-temperature black oxide

 Like hot black oxide, mid-temperature black oxide converts the surface of the metal to magnetite (Fe_{3}O_{4}).
 However, mid-temperature black oxide blackens at a temperature of 90–120 C, significantly less than hot black oxide.
 This is advantageous because it is below the solution's boiling point, meaning there are no caustic fumes produced.

 Since mid-temperature black oxide is most comparable to hot black oxide, it also can meet the military specification MIL-DTL-13924, as well as AMS 2485.

 Cold black oxide

 Cold black oxide, also known as room temperature black oxide, is applied at a temperature of 20–30 C. It is not an oxide conversion coating, but rather a deposited copper selenide (Cu2Se) compound.
 Cold black oxide is convenient for in-house blackening.
 This coating produces a similar color to the one the oxide conversion does, but tends to rub off easily and offers less abrasion resistance.
 The application of oil, wax, or lacquer brings the corrosion resistance up to par with the hot and mid-temperature.
-One application for cold black oxide process is in tooling and architectural finishing on steel.
+Applications for cold black oxide process include tooling and architectural finishing on steel.
 It is also known as cold bluing.